-About Beets.
+Description.
 Beets are biennial plants grown as annuals.
-They are grown for their swollen, bulb-shaped root and also for their leaves.
+They are grown for their swollen roots and also for their leaves.
 There are two main beet types: globe-shaped and long-rooted.
 Beetroots can be red, orange, gold, yellow, white, and even concentrically ringed roots.
-A rosette of large leaves sprout from the root; green leaves can have red, yellow, or white veins.
+A rosette of large edible leaves sprouts from the root; green leaves can have red, yellow, or white veins.

 Beets Yield.
 Plant 5 to 10 beets per household member.

 Site.
 Grow beets in full sun or partial shade in warm regions.
 Plant beets in well-worked loose soil rich in organic matter.
 Be sure to remove all stones and clods from planting beds so as not to impede or split growing roots.
-Add aged compost to growing beds in advance of planting; this will increase the yield.
+Add plenty of aged compost to growing beds in advance of planting; this will increase the yield.
 Alternatively, add 3 cups (700ml) of dried seaweed per 100 square feet (9 sq m).
 Beets grow best where the soil pH is 6.0 to 6.8; the ideal soil pH is 6.5.

 More details: Planting Beets.